-2.2 Anaphylaxis
+2.2 Ananhylaxis

 Inject epinephrine intramuscularly or subcutaneously into the anterolateral aspect of the thigh, through clothing if necessary.
-When administering to a child, to minimize the risk of injection related injury, hold the leg firmly in place and limit movement prior to and during an injection.
-The injection may be repeated event 5 to 10 minutes as preserved. every 5 to 10 minutes as necessary.
-For intramuscular administration, use a needle long enough (at least 1/2 inch) to ensure the injection is administered into the muscle.
-Monitor the patient clinically for the severity of the allergic reaction and potential cardiac effects of the drug, with repeat doses titrated to effect.
+When administering to a child, to minimize the risk of injection related injury, hold the leg firmly in place and limit movement prior medical care if they develop signs or symptoms of infection, such to and during an injection.
+The injection may be repeated every as persistent redness, warmth, swelling, or tenderness, at the Psychiatric: anxiety, apprehensiveness, restlessness.
+5 to 10 minutes as necessary.
+For intramuscular administration, pressure in adult patients with hypotension associated with septic use a needle long enough (at least 1/2 inch) to ensure the injection is administered into the muscle.
+Monitor the patient clinically for the severity of the allergic reaction and potential cardiac effects of the drug, and repeat as needed.
 Do not administer repeated injections at the same site, as the resulting vasoconstriction may cause tissue necrosis.